wevm/viem/site/pages/docs/actions/public/getTransactionCount.md

 ---
-description: Returns the number of Transactions an Account has broadcast / sent.
+description: Returns the number of Transactions an Account has sent.
 ---

 # getTransactionCount